florence1010/markdown-portfolio/_includes/04-lists.md

-Replace this with a list of your favorite things.
+# Here is a list of my favourite things
+- Python
+- HTML
+- CSS
+- JavaScript
+- Open Source
+- Learning Git and GitHub